finos/morphir/decorators/json-schema-enabled developers guide.md

-# The json-schema-enabled Decorator
+# The json-schema-enabled Decorator Developer's Guide
-This document explains how the json-schema-enabled decorator works and how it is applied to:
+This is a developer's guide on how the json-schema-enabled decorator works and how it is applied to:
-* values
 * types
 * modules
-It also explains how a Json Schema is generated based on the annotation
+It also details how configuration file is processed and how these configuration used for code generation

 ## Overview of json-schema-enabled Decorator
 The json-schema-enabled decorator is modeled as a boolean type in the JsonSchema module in the Attribute model.
 When a json-schema-enabled decorator value of true is applied to a type or module, then json-schema backend code generation would be based on these.
+All annotated types, as well as all their transitive dependencies are included in the generated schema
-When applied to a type or value, the fully qualified name is used as the key in the attributed dictionary.
+When applied to a type, the fully qualified name is used as the key in the attributed dictionary.
-But when applied to a module, the module name is used as the key All decorator configurations for a project are place in the attributes-conf.json file placed next to the main IR.
+But when applied to a module, a tuple of (packgeName, moduleName) is used as the key All decorator configurations for a project are place in the attributes-conf.json file placed next to the main IR.

-## Custom Configuration Modeling
+## Decoration Configuration Modeling
 The Custom Attribute configuration model is found in the [CustomAttributes](../../../src/Morphir/CustomAttribute) directory.
 The main types of for the decorator configuration model are the CustomAttributeId, the CustomAttributeConfig, the CustomAttributesConfigs, the CustomAttributesInfo